7 killed, more than 40 injured in 10 mass shootings across the US over the weekend

-(CNN)As Americans continue to come out of coronavirus isolation and states lift restrictions on gatherings, shootings continue to plague the nation, with nine mass shootings occurring in the US since Friday night.
+(CNN)As Americans continue to come out of coronavirus isolation and states lift restrictions on gatherings, shootings continue to plague the nation, with ten mass shootings occurring in the US since Friday night.

-Seven people were killed and at least 45 were injured in 10 mass shootings across nine states this weekend, according to the Gun Violence Archive (GVA).
+Seven people were killed and at least 45 were injured in the shootings, according to the Gun Violence Archive (GVA).
 Among the victims were at least two children, a 10-year-old and a 15-year-old, police said.

 The latest shootings are among a streak of deadly violent weekends the nation has seen in the past few weeks.